Jvinniec/trademarks_and_industry/README.md

 ## Introduction

 The number of newly founded establishments has been shown to correlate somewhat with the trends in the market indices.
-This has been discussed in the past (see [this 2004 article](https://www.nytimes.com/2004/04/05/business/patents-trademark-applications-one-theory-economic-gauge-remain-low-some-sectors.html) in The New York Times).

 <figure>
   <img src="images/bdm_chart1.png"/>
   <center>
-    <figcaption><i>Rate of new business creation by year</i></figcaption>
+    <figcaption><i>Fig 1.
+Rate of new business creation by year</i></figcaption>
   </center>
 </figure>

 The figure above shows that the number of young companies takes a noticeable downturn before and during both the 'Dot-com crash' in 2001 and the recession in late 2007.
 However, the drop in new businesses appears to decline even after the economy begins to recover.

 A potentially better way to predict the recovery of the market after a crash is to use the rate of trademark filings.
+This has been discussed in the past (see [this 2004 article](https://www.nytimes.com/2004/04/05/business/patents-trademark-applications-one-theory-economic-gauge-remain-low-some-sectors.html) in The New York Times).
 The rational is as follows:
 * As the economy worsens, the expectation that a new business will be successful is much lower.
 Thus:
   * Investors invest in fewer new businesses
   * Individuals don't start new businesses and the number of trademarks filed declines